International nexus in Tarn Taran blast case: NIA takes over probe

 NIA raids at Chennai weeks after search ops at Coimbatore

-Harjit Singh; Manpreet Singh Mann; Chandeep Singh Khalsa, alias Gabbar Singh; Malkiat Singh; Sher Singh alias Shera; Mandeep Singh, alias Massa Singh; Amritpal Singh; Amarjit Singh and Gurjant Singh are however in custody.
+Harjit Singh; Manpreet Singh Mann; Chandeep Singh Khalsa, alias Gabbar Singh; Malkiat Singh; Sher Singh alias Shera; Mandeep Singh, alias Massa Singh; Amritpal Singh; Amarjit Singh and Gurjant Singh are, however, in custody.
 The police suspect the role of the SJF in this incident.

 The Khalistan terrorists with the help of Pakistan have been plotting several attacks.
 One such operation involved targeting Hindu leaders in a bid to cause communal disharmony in Punjab and neighbouring states.